Heather Small: Charity work

 Small actively supports several charities, such as BeatBullying, the Aiden Cox Foundation, Mencap (for which she had performed) and St Luke's Midnight Walk.
 She attended an anti-racism ceremony at 10 Downing Street for "Show Racism the Red Card", which was also attended by Sporting Elite, the prime minister and others.
 Small works regularly with Barnardo's; she has also become an ambassador of Asthma UK, as she suffered from asthma as a child.
 She has also said that she supports "a few charities" including the Rio Ferdinand Foundation and Greenhouse Sports.

 Personal life

 Small lives in West London.
 In the 1990s, she had a long-term relationship with rugby league player and coach Shaun Edwards, with whom she has a son, Labour Party councillor and London Assembly member James Small-Edwards.
 Small lived in Standish, Greater Manchester, while cohabiting with Edwards.
-In 2012, she married lawyer David Neita.

 Small was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for voluntary and charitable services.